34 notices sent to businesses in Sedgwick County believed to be open, sheriff talks enforcement and education

 “DA Bennett, Chief Ramsay and I spoke last Friday about at what point does law enforcement get involved?”
 Easter said.

-That has been a conversation at the county level and city level since Sedgwick County enforced its own stay-at-home-order before a statewide order was issued. was ordered to stay at home weeks ago.
-These are uncharted waters for law enforcement.
+That has been a conversation at the county level and city level since Sedgwick County enforced its own stay-at-home-order before a statewide order was issued.
+The order leading to uncharted waters for law enforcement.

 “The chief actually sent someone out there to talk to them about how they’re endangering lives by cramming a bunch of people in a tight space,” said Mayor Brandon Whipple.

-Tuesday, those businesses who did receive a 24-hour notice to comply will be visited by law enforcement.
-Sheriff Easter and his department are not looking to take any owners into custody but does want to use the visit as an opportunity to educate them on the order.
+Tuesday, those businesses who did receive a 24-hour notice to comply, will be visited by law enforcement.
+Sheriff Easter and his deputies are not looking to take any owners into custody but want to use the visit as an opportunity to educate them on the order.

 “That is why this has been one of the last steps that we have even talked about — considering that we are more concentrated on how to keep our deputies safe and our citizens safe,” he said.